Marshall Eriksen: Career conflicts

 After he submits his application for a judge position, Lily starts a new career as a fine-arts consultant for Ted's now ex-girlfriend's ex-husband, The Captain.
 Marshall was at first supportive, but once Lily started, she began to spend very little time at home and he grew frustrated with feeling like he was handling more than his fair share of the parenting responsibilities.
 After communicating this to Lily, she helps to even the parenting load more.

-After this, Lily was offered an opportunity to move to Rome to consult for the Captain. which she turns down so that Marshall can continue pursuing his dream job of working in environmental law.
-Marshall then reveals that since the disappointing outcome of the case, the office has functionally been shut down from a lack a clients.
-Marshall told her that he would be thrilled to move to Italy, so Lily took the position.
+After this, Lily was offered an opportunity to move to Rome for a year to consult for the Captain. which she turns down so that Marshall can continue pursuing his dream job of working in environmental law.
+Marshall then reveals that since the disappointing outcome of the case, the office has functionally been shut down from a lack of clients.
+Marshall told her that he would be thrilled to move to Italy for a year, so Lily took the position.

 Marshall's mother then learns from Lily that they are planning to move to Italy and she wants to spend time with her grandson before they leave.
 Marshall flies out to Minnesota where he receives a phone call granting him a recently vacated judgeship.
 In the last episode of the eighth season, he had applied to become a judge, deciding that this is where he will be able to make the most impact.
 He accepts the judgeship without discussing it with Lily.
 This effectively cancelled their plans to move to Italy.